alazaroc/blog-web-code/_posts/2024-06-02-getting-started-with-aws-appsync-a-practical-approach-to-graphql.md

 We will try the simplest approach, connecting one DynamoDB table, by following the next steps:

+I will use the AWS Console to show you the step-by-step but if you prefer to create the AWS AppSync service using Terraform you can check the code [here](https://github.com/alazaroc/appsync-terraform-dynamodb){:target="_blank"}.

 1. `Create a New API`: Choose "Create API" and select the "Start with a DynamoDB table" option for this tutorial.
    ![Create API step 1](create-1.png)
 2. Specify API details: Update all the information here, including "Import from DynamoDB table".
 I will use my DynamoDB table in the [feedback form of my blog](https://www.playingaws.com/feedback/){:target="_blank"}.